"Avocado can be found in upscale restaurants...and now Subway!"

 The protagonist in one of the books in the ''Karlsson on the Roof" series adresses his audience repeatedly as "my friends - and Kirre" - the latter being the greedy one.

 In Downton Abbey, every time all of the servants are called up to the main hall, Daisy asks, "and me?" or prepares to go up, to which the response is invariably some version of "No Daisy, not you."
-This might change in the upcoming season, as Daisy has applied to become an assistant cook, who would be allowed up with the other servants.
+This was dropped in Season 3, as Daisy became an assistant cook, allowed up with the other servants.

 In Cougar Town: "I thought it wouldn't be so bad to spend this day with a few friends.
 Plus, Ellie is here."